How to Establish Texas Domicile as an Expat

 Can I use a family member's address?

-What if I don't own a car?
+What if I do not own a car?

 Will California or New York audit me?